 Yes, you can change your payment method from credit card to PayPal or vice versa.
 In order to change your payment method, you can go to Payment Method section and set new payment method as default.

-We didn’t install any mail server inside your server.
-You have to manually install them in order to use email.
-However, we are suggesting you to use third party email service.
+We didn’t install a mail server inside your server.
+You have to manually install one in order for your server to send email directly.
+However, we suggest that you use one of the many highly reliable and inexpensive third party email services that are available.
 For further details, take a look at our Blog Post.

 Change your SparkPost SMTP port.
 Most likely the port you are using are blocked.